Campaign for Responsible Leadership in NHS Wales

 They built themselves an empire.

-Every claim on this site is drawn from the Welsh Government's own intervention records, Senedd committee findings, Audit Wales reports, Royal College warnings, and the leaders' own admissions — on the record, in their own words.
+Every claim on this site is drawn from Welsh Government intervention records, Senedd findings, Audit Wales reports, and the leaders' own admissions — on the record, in their own words.

-All figures verified from Senedd proceedings, Audit Wales reports, Welsh Government written statements, and DHCW's own public accountability meeting of 29 January 2026.
+All figures from Senedd proceedings, Audit Wales reports, Welsh Government statements, and DHCW's public accountability meeting of 29 January 2026.

 Every patient in Wales depends on an organisation you've never heard of

 Digital Health and Care Wales is the single organisation behind every GP system, hospital appointment, test result, and prescription in Wales.
-It employs over 1,100 people and spends tens of millions of public money every year.
+Its workforce has grown 78% in four years to approximately 1,200 people.
+It spends in excess of £78 million of public money every year.
+Identifiable programme costs alone approach £200 million.
 When it fails, patients wait longer, records go missing, and lives are put at risk.

-The Welsh Government placed DHCW under its highest tier of intervention for "serious concerns about the ability to deliver major programmes" — across all nine of its biggest projects.
+The Welsh Government placed DHCW under Level 3 intervention — Enhanced Monitoring — for "serious concerns about the ability to deliver major programmes" — across all nine of its biggest projects.
 The Royal Colleges warned of patient delays.
 CEO Helen Thomas, when asked whether systems were ready for another pandemic, answered simply: "No."

 When pressed on returns for the public's investment, she admitted: "We don't have an ROI on all of our investments."
 The people of Wales have a right to know what is being done in their name, with their money, by the people they entrust with their healthcare.